-The searches are a combination of information provided from the local authority (of where the property is being purchased), local water authorities and expert third party companies that can provide detailed information on things such as the quality of the ground the property is built on, flood risks, planning permission or future developments that may affect the value of your property, down to common drainage, rights of way and access rights.
+The searches are a combination of information provided from the local council (of where the property is being purchased), local water authorities and expert third party companies that can provide detailed information on things such as the quality of the ground the property is built on, flood risks, planning permission or future developments that may affect the value of your property, down to common drainage, rights of way and access rights.

 Requests are submitted to the various companies to supply this information to your conveyancer in various reports, so that they, you and your lender understand what exactly your are buying for the money.

 Is it a legal requirement to have Property Searches conducted when Buying a Property?

 Cash Buyers - It is NOT a Legal Requirement

 Whilst it is not a legal requirement, it is highly recommended that searches are carried out on any potential property purchase.
 If you are purchasing a property without a mortgage (cash buyer), then you will have a choice on whether to conduct these searches, but at your own risk!